ayushin78/edx-documentation/en_us/shared/course_components/create_problem.rst

        is reset, the problem is still considerd to have been attempted, but is not considered to be answered.)

- ..
-Shelby, is the existing description for "Answered" (above) correct, or should it be  "only after the learner has answered the problem **correctly**" or "after the learner has used all available attempts"?
-Otherwise, it seems to be the same as "Attempted".

    * - **Attempted**
      - Show the answer only after the learner tries to answer the problem.